 In fact, innovative staff management software deploys sophisticated analytics to expose unnecessary labor expenses and provides options to thwart their reoccurrence.
 See how Excelerate cut overtime costs by 30%.

 Effective scheduling lies at the heart of staff management software.
 Senior care facilities must keep the right people in the right positions, 24 hours a day, 365 days a year.
 However, staffing needs can change day to day as the resident population and their needs change.
-Assisted living and skilled nursing facilities must do more than assign a specific number of people to work, they must also adjust the number and skills of employees to meet fluctuating demands.
+Assisted living and skilled nursing facilities must do more than assign a specific number of people to work, they must adjust the number and skills of employees to meet fluctuating demands.

 How to overcome your biggest staffing obstacles with staff management software